simphotonics/lazy_memo/README.md

 ```
 In order to prevent users from (inadvertently) modifying the cached object one
 may use the classes `LazyList<T>`, `LazySet<T>`, and `LazyMap<K, V>`.
 These
-classes return an unmodifiable view of the cached collection.
+classes cache and return an *unmodifiable view* of the collection.

 ------